Environmental Assessment Services

 Phase I Environmental Site Assessment

-Phase I Environment Site Assessments (Phase I ESAs) satisfy the requirements of the innocent Landowner Defense to liability imposed by the Comprehensive Environmental Response.
-Compensation and Liability Act (CERCLA).
-Phase I ESAs typically are performed by buyers, sellers, brokers and lenders which are involved in the sale, purchase or lease of industrial, commercial and agricultural properties.
-Phase I ESAs are typically required by lenders in order to assure that properties do not have environmental impairments that could diminish the value or the property, the ability of the borrower to repay, or the establish baselines to allocate responsibility for clean-up costs.
+Phase I Environment Site Assessments (Phase I ESAs) satisfy the requirements of the innocent Landowner Defense to liability imposed by the Comprehensive Environmental Response Compensation and Liability Act (CERCLA).
+Phase I ESAs typically are performed by buyers, sellers, brokers and lenders who are involved in the sale, purchase or lease of industrial, commercial and agricultural properties.
+Phase I ESAs are typically required by lenders in order to assure that properties do not have environmental impairments that could diminish the value of the property, the ability of the borrower to repay, or the establish baselines to allocate responsibility for clean-up costs.

 Phase II Environmental Site Assessment